Tipper-final-project/front-end/README.md

 $ npm run dev
 ```

+## To use the App

+Firstly, you will need to register an account and fill in the required fields.

 ## Making a Test Payment

-When filling in the payment form, use a long card number such as 4242 4242 4242 4242.
+You will be taken to the payment page after scanning the QR Code.
+When filling in the payment form, use the long card number 4242 4242 4242 4242.

-- Use a valid future date, such as 12/34.
+- Use a valid future date, such as 12/75.
 - Use any three-digit CVC (four digits for American Express cards).
 - Use any value you like for other form fields i.e. test@pay.co.uk